A chartered surveyor will adhere to certain standards when measuring a property to ensure that it is as accurate as possible.

 The Royal Institution of Chartered Surveyors (RICS) is a professional body governing qualifications and standards in land, property, infrastructure and construction in the UK.

-The RICS has put together the Code of Measuring Practice to allow property professionals to give accurate measurement of buildings and land on a consistent basis.
+The RICS has put together the Code of Measuring Practice to allow property professionals to give an accurate measurement of buildings and land on a consistent basis.
 This includes standardising the calculation of areas and the description or specification of land and buildings.

 Accurate measurements are essential for many applications, including property valuation, taxation, sales and lettings.